 Dot charts show the exact values for your data points.
 Dot charts can be very effective as part of a combination chart.

-On a dot chart, data points are illustrated using dots, squares, or triangles to make it easier to distinguish between different data categories.
+On a dot chart, data points are illustrated using different colors to make it easier to distinguish between different data categories.

 What can I use dot charts for?